Kyphoplasty Specialist

 Interventional Pain Management Specialists located in Asheville, NC, Columbus, NC, Wilmington NC, Southern Pines NC, Easley SC, & Greenwood SC

 Vertebral compression fractures are painful spinal injuries that frequently occur in people with osteoporosis.
 If you’ve suffered one or more vertebral compression fractures, Javid Baksh, DO, and Daniel Borman, MD, at Premier Pain Solutions can relieve your pain and restore spinal stability with minimally invasive kyphoplasty.
-Find out how kyphoplasty could help you by contacting one of the practice’s offices, which are conveniently located in Asheville, Columbus, Greenville, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, and Greenwood, South Carolina.
+Find out how kyphoplasty could help you by contacting one of the practice’s offices, which are conveniently located in Asheville, Columbus, Greenville, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, South Carolina.
 Call or book an appointment online today.

 Kyphoplasty Q & A